Legislative Internship Program

 Internship Reference Form to upload their letters of recommendation (www.leg.wa.gov/Internships/Pages/InternReference.aspx).
 Letters are kept confidential.
 If your references enter your email address in the form, you will receive an email automatically when the letter is submitted.

 The academic reference should be from a college faculty member who can speak to your writing and research abilities and your general academic performance.
 It does not need to be from your faculty sponsor.
 TAs and community college faculty are acceptable references.

 The personal or professional reference should be from someone who has worked with you and knows you well, such as an employer, coach, advisor, church or scouting leader, volunteer manager, or someone in a similar role who can speak to your character, work ethic, and interpersonal skills.
 Please do not use a family member or personal friend as a reference.

-- What is a book or an idea that has had an impact on your thinking?
+- What is a book, a film, or an idea that has had an impact on your thinking?

 - Describe a time when you had to compromise.